maxemileffort/paper-grading-assistant/README.md

 ![cover_photo](./readme_files/cover_photo.jpg)
 # Paper Grading Assistant

 *Grading is the one of the top problems facing teachers in the US (Source: my teacher wife.)
-While it varies from subject to subject, many teachers spend upwards of several hours checking on the work of their students, to make sure they are growing and becoming prepared for their years ahead.*
+While it varies from subject to subject, many teachers spend upwards of several hours checking on the work of their students, in order to ensure growth and preparedness for their years ahead.*

-*Because they are often times over-worked and under-paid, the goal of this project is to help teachers reclaim some of that time and money by making the paper grading process more efficient.
+*Because teachers are often over-worked and under-paid, the goal of this project is to help teachers reclaim some of that time and money by making the paper grading process more efficient.
 The result of doing that leads to more meaningful feedback for the students and more productive use of time for the teachers.*

 ## 1. Data